In Valamis, lessons are the main experience blocks for digital learning.

 - Save lesson state on exit - the user will be able to continue from the point where they left off.

 - Set time limit for the lesson - the user won't be able to continue after the timer has passed.
+This timer goes on after starting the lesson, even if the user have closed it.
+The lesson timer for each user can reset in Gradebook.

 - Allow vertical navigation - enables subpages for your lesson.
 They will be visible on the Viewer sidebar.